-- this is the state of the stack after we wrote our 200 bytes payload : eip refers the instruction after sgnet_readn() call; - 2. the first part of the leave instruction will copy ebp in esp, so esp will refer just after the canary ; - 3. the second part of the leave instruction will pop ebp from the stack, so esp will now refer just after the saved ebp (which is a junk value in our payload).
-Remember that each pop adds 4 to esp; - 4. the return address will be popped in eip by the retn instruction, so esp will refer then just after the saved return address ; - 5. execution flow will continue with a $\frac{jmp}{p} esp$ which refers the $\frac{ebp+8}{p}$ place of our schema. - 6. ...now, it's clear that our code has to be at offset 116 from bin[] buffer !
+- 1. this is the state of the stack after we wrote our 200 bytes payload : eip refers the instruction after sgnet_readn() call; - 2. the first part of the leave instruction will copy ebp in esp, so esp will refer just after the canary; - 3. the second part of the Leave instruction will pop ebp from the stack, so esp will now refer just after the saved ebp (which is a junk value in our payload).
+Remember that each pop adds 4 to esp; - 4. the return address will be popped in eip by the ret instruction, so esp will refer then just after the saved return address; - 5. execution flow will continue with a jmp esp which refers the ebp+8 place of our schema (ie our payload code). - 6. ...now, it's clear that our code has to be at offset 116 from bin[] buffer!